digital-asset/cn-quickstart/README.md

 ## Disclaimer

-Once you are familiar with the Quickstart Application, please review the technology choices and the application design to determine what changes are needed.
+Once you are familiar with the Quickstart Application, review the technology choices and the application design to determine what changes are needed.
 Technology and design decisions are ultimately up to you.
-Please be aware that the CN Quickstart is a rapidly evolving work in progress.
+The CN Quickstart is a rapidly evolving work in progress.

 ## Docs and guides